A survey of recent graduates indicated that close to 95 percent were either employed or in graduate school within six months of graduation.

-Quinnipiac: Three Campuses, One University.
-A thriving academic and residential university in a uniquely attractive New England setting in Hamden and nearby North Haven, CT.
-Founded in 1929, Quinnipiac is a private, co-educational, non-sectarian University.
-Quinnipiac's mission is to provide a supportive and stimulating environment for the intellectual and personal growth of undergraduate, graduate, law and medical students.
+Quinnipiac, founded in 1929, is a private, co-educational, non-sectarian university located in a uniquely attractive New England setting in Hamden, Connecticut and nearby North Haven.
+Quinnipiac's mission is to provide a supportive and stimulating environment for the intellectual and personal growth of its 7100 undergraduate and 2800 graduate, law and medical students.

 Since class sizes are so small, teachers "are able to engage with each student individually."
 The professors at Quinnipiac "really look out for the students and want them to achieve."
 Like at any college, "there are amazing professors and terrible professors," but "looking up the reviews and trusting students' opinions" will help you know which ones to pick.
 Professors all "encourage discussion and bring in real-life stories," and "they are always enthusiastic to share their knowledge.
 They implement hands-on learning, too."
 Students cite "the accessibility to meet with professors during their office hours" as a huge plus.
 "It is very easy to get in contact with them when needed," says a student.
 "I have close bonds with several, and my academic experience has been nothing but enjoyable," says another.
 As one student sums up, "Quinnipiac University is extremely dedicated to helping students make their college experience not only beneficial, but enjoyable as well."